 When it gets closer to the fireworks show, Cast Members will lead Dessert Party-goers to a special standing location in the Plaza Garden, which will provide great views of Disney’s Not So Spooky Spectacular over Cinderella Castle.

 If you’re interested, advance reservation is strongly recommended.
-You can book the party on the Walt Disney World website or call (407) 939-1872.
-The price is $69 plus tax per guest for ages 10 and older and $41 plus tax for guests ages 3 to 9.
-The Disney dining plan cannot be used for payment.
+Starting August 9, 2022, you can book the party on the Walt Disney World website or call (407) 939-1872.
+The price is $99 (includes tax and gratuity) per guest for ages 10 and older and $59 (includes tax and gratuity) for guests ages 3 to 9.

 Please note that you’ll need to have tickets to the Halloween Party in order to attend the Dessert Party.
 Also, please be advised that the fireworks show may be delayed or cancelled due to weather, but the Dessert Party will not be cancelled for weather.